Christian Advocate: Proliferation

+Area, Conference, and personal organs not owned by the General Conference

+In addition to the Church papers under the control of the General Conference, there are three papers with different degrees of "non-officialism".
+The Pittsburgh Christian Advocate was established in 1833.
+It is controlled by a publishing committee from four adjoining Conferences, but the editors were elected by the General Conference.

+Zion's Herald was a semi-official paper.
+It was not responsible to the General Conference but was devoted to the interests of Methodism, particularly in New England.
+It had a large and long history of influence.
+The first Zion's Herald was organized by a private association in New England in 1823 and was purchased by The Methodist Book Concern in 1828 and became part of The Christian Advocate, the new title being the Christian Advocate and Journal and Zion's Herald.
+In 1833, the name Zion's Herald was dropped from the title of The Christian Advocate and taken up by the Wesleyan Association in Boston and given to the New England Christian Herald.
+Dr. L. O. Hartman was its editor.

+The Michigan Christian Advocate was started as a monthly by the Rev. Orrin Whitmore of Adrian, Michigan in 1873, and appeared as a weekly from Detroit since January 1875.
+The Methodist Publishing Company which owned it (1874-1919) turned it over to the joint ownership of the Detroit and Michigan Conferences.
+Among its editors were Joseph F. Berry, James H. Potts, and Dr. William H. Phelps.
+It circulated 19,000 copies.

+Later years

 The last chapter of the Christian Advocate magazine was reported in Time magazine's Religion section (October 11, 1956):

 In 1959 editors of The New Christian Advocate changed the name back to The Christian Advocate and its format from pocket size to full size, with circulation bi-monthly.
 In 1973, due to declining circulation, the United Methodist Board of Publishing authorized the replacement of both magazines with a pocket-sized magazine entitled United Methodists Today.
 A supplement for pastors was published, Today's Ministry.
 Both magazines ended in 1975.

 In popular culture

 The Christian Advocate featured in the third episode of the 2022 HBO series The Gilded Age, as an example of the prejudice black writers faced in the 1880s.